matihost/monorepo/terraform/gcp/keycloak/README.md

   # for stage/dev/keycloak/terragrunt.hcl#input.url DNS domain
   # with IP returned from the deployment output of: keycloak_glb_public_ip
   # in your DNS domain provider

+  # when you change dns
+  # ensure global DNS resolves obtained new DNS A record value
+  nslookup id.keycloack.my.dns 1.1.1.1

+  # when DNS is resolved correctly, ensure local DNS caches are cleared
+  sudo resolvectl flush-caches
   ```

 ## Post installation steps